progit/progit/de/06-git-tools/01-chapter6.markdown

 <!--Notice the reverse order.
 The interactive rebase gives you a script that it’s going to run.
 It will start at the commit you specify on the command line (`HEAD~3`) and replay the changes introduced in each of these commits from top to bottom.
 It lists the oldest at the top, rather than the newest, because that’s the first one it will replay.-->

 Siehst Du den Unterschied?
 Es ist genau die umgekehrte Reihenfolge.
-Ein interaktiver Rebase wird nach einem festen Schema, einer Art Skript, durchgeführt und der Texteditor zeigt dir an, wie dieses Skript genau ablaufen wird.
+Ein interaktiver Rebase wird nach einem festen Schema, einer Art Skript, durchgeführt und der Texteditor zeigt Dir an, wie dieses Skript genau ablaufen wird.
 Der Rebase startet bei dem Commit der in der Kommandozeile angegeben wird (`HEAD~3`) und führt die Änderungen, die durch jeden Commit hinzukommen, von oben nach unten aus.
 Das bedeteutet, dass anstatt dem neuesten, der älteste Commit ganz oben steht, weil dieser der erste Commit ist, der bearbeitet wird.

 <!--You need to edit the script so that it stops at the commit you want to edit.
 To do so, change the word pick to the word edit for each of the commits you want the script to stop after.
 For example, to modify only the third commit message, you change the file to look like this:-->